5th Floor, Brigade Towers,

 Hyderabad - 500032,

-The global automotive AHSS (advanced high-strength steel) market is expected to register a CAGR of around 10% during the forecast period, 2019-2024.
+The automotive AHSS (advanced high-strength steel) market is expected to register a CAGR of over 9.5% during the forecast period (2020 - 2025).

-The global automotive AHSS market has been segmented on the basis of vehicle type, application type, and geography.
+The automotive AHSS market is segmented on the basis of vehicle type, application type, and geography.

 |Structural Assembly and Closures|